divaprotocol/oracles/README.md

 }
 ```

-Once a value has been submitted, `statusFinalReferenceValue` switches from `0` (Open) to `1` (Submitted) or `3` (Confirmed) depending on whether the [dispute mechanism](##optional-dispute-mechanism) was activated or not.
-The data provider cannot submit a second value unless the status changes to `2` (Challenged) which is only possible when the dispute mechanism was activated.
-Once the value reaches Confirmed stage, the value is considered final and no changes can be made anymore.
+The `setFinalReferenceValue` function can be either called directly or wrapped into another smart contract (as done in the case of Tellor).

-Note that DIVA does not prevent users from creating pools with an expiry time in the past.
-Whitelisted data providers can but are not expected to provide any value for such pools.
-The time of pool creation is available in the subgraph under the `createdAt` field.
+>**Note:** DIVA Protocol does not accept negative values.
+If the underlying metric can go negative, it is recommended to apply a shift or normalization to render it positive.

 ## Challenges

 DIVA integrates an optional dispute/challenge mechanism which can be activated on demand (e.g., when manual oracles such as a human reporter are used).
-A data provider can indicate via `_allowChallenge` parameter at the time of submission whether the submitted value can be challenged or not.
+A data provider can indicate via the `_allowChallenge` parameter at the time of submission whether the submitted value can be challenged or not.
 To avoid surprises for users, data providers can wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be challenged or not.

 Each position token holder of a pool can submit a challenge including a value that they deem correct.
 This value is not stored in the DIVA smart contract but emitted as part of the `StatusChanged` event and indexed in the subgraph.
 Data providers should leverage this information as part of their review process (only relevant if challenge is enabled by the data provider).